American-Chip/bench-data/ggml/Readme.md

 ```

-Run it with HACO will sotre all the results in `benchmark.log` from different flags in HACO, so that you can know which flag gives the best performance
+Run it with HACO will put all the results in `benchmark.log` from different flags in HACO, so that you can know which flag gives the best performance

 # install_log